A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 The Big Game of Africa

 The Big Game of Africa by Richard Tjader (1910).
 Big game hunting experiences of the author and observations on big game in British East Africa, German East Africa and Uganda.
+The author hunted elephant, lion, rhino and buffalo.
 Free eBook

 Dr Leonard John Vanden Bergh